anlhu/Alea.jl/README.md

  **TODO: add instructions**

- To properly setup `Dice.jl`,  follow the instructions below.
+ To properly setup `Alea.jl`,  follow the instructions below.
 For the most up-to-date version, go to the `main` branch.

 ## Setup Instructions